TAbdiukov/TAbdiukov.github.io/content/post/2023-12-18-motorola-backflip-cfw/index.md

 ![AT＆T](Motorola_BACKFLIP_QSG.jpg)

-Motorola Backflip is actually the first Android smartphone released on AT＆T network, released in 2010.
+Motorola Backflip is the first Android smartphone released on AT＆T network, released in 2010.

 With many shattered guides about Backflip, aka MB300, I consolidated this information.